 3 hurt in Noakhali temple attack

-Three women were injured when a group of miscreants attacked a temple in Noakhali's Begumganj upazila last night.
+Three women were injured when a group of miscreants attacked a temple in Noakhali's Begumganj upazila on Saturday night.

-One of the victims filed a case at Begumganj Model Police Station today against three named and some 20 unnamed attackers, reports our Noakhali correspondent quoting police.
+Yesterday, one of the victims filed a case at Begumganj Model Police Station against three named and some 20 unnamed attackers.

 According to the case, for a long time now, a community of Hindu cobblers has resided and performed their religious rituals on government (khas) land in the Karimpur Petrol Pump area, which later came to be known as "Muchipara".